yevbar/browserbased/cobol/README.md

 If you've ever thought writing programs involving headless browsers were tedious or verbose and wished there were a batteries-included framework that'd strip away some of the manual work, you've come to the right place.

-If you're interested in using COBOL rather than getting the conceptual digest, check out the [browserless module](https://github.com/yevbar/browserless/blob/master/browserless/README.md#control-browsers-using-cobol)
+If you're interested in using COBOL rather than getting the conceptual digest, check out the [browserbased module](https://github.com/yevbar/browserbased/blob/master/browserbased/README.md#control-browsers-using-cobol)

 ## How does it work?